vivaria/edisonrul.ing/docs/source/cards/r/ryu-senshi.md

 ### Card Rulings

-●This card’s effect that negates Spell Cards that target it is not optional.
+*   This card’s effect that negates Spell Cards that target it is not optional.
-●You can Special Summon this card from the GY with Monster Reborn because its effect that negates Spell Cards is not active while it is in the GY (but only if was properly Fusion Summoned originally).
+*   You can Special Summon this card from the GY with Monster Reborn because its effect that negates Spell Cards is not active while it is in the GY (but only if was properly Fusion Summoned originally).
-●A Spell Card that targets this card may be activated, but it will be negated and destroyed.
+*   A Spell Card that targets this card may be activated, but it will be negated and destroyed.
-●The effect of this card won't negate Creature Swap, Fissure, Smashing Ground, Dark Hole, Raigeki, or similar cards that don't target.
+*   The effect of this card won't negate Creature Swap, Fissure, Smashing Ground, Dark Hole, Raigeki, or similar cards that don't target.
-●If you try to equip Fusion Sword Murasame Blade to this monster, it will be negated and destroyed.
+*   If you try to equip Fusion Sword Murasame Blade to this monster, it will be negated and destroyed.